- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these precautions, you can minimize the risk of data loss or errors during the migration process and ensure a successful transition to the new NAS device.

-Although NAS Turbo Station TS-409 / TS-409 Pro / TS-409U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-409 / TS-409 Pro / TS-409U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -